Choosing the Right Building Foundation

 Wood Posts

-Popular in riding arenas, hay storage facilities and cattle housing, wood post foundations can be installed by customers in a couple of days.
-They are generally found in smaller structures, specifically, 65 feet in width and under.
+Popular in riding arenas, hay storage facilities and cattle housing, wood post foundations can be installed by customers in just a couple of days.
+They are generally found in smaller structures; more specifically, ones that are 65 feet in width and under.

 Once the wood posts are in position, concrete is typically poured around them, which means there is a little wait time involved as part of the curing process.
 Although they cannot be engineered, wood posts are inexpensive and provide a decent amount of vertical side wall height.